reactjs/react-tabs/README.md

 ## Styling

-You can disable default stlying call this method once:
+You can disable the default styling by calling this method once:

 ```
 Tabs.setUseDefaultStyles(false);